 Appearance

-Clementine trees can grow up to 25 feet tall, but they are typically pruned to 6-10 feet, especially if they are planted in a container or grafted from dwarf rootstock.
+Clementine trees can grow up to 25 feet tall in ideal conditions, but their naturally compact growth habit makes them easily manageable.
+They are typically pruned to a height of 6–10 feet, especially when grown in containers.

 Height